 There is plenty of choice in the budget monitor market.
 Here are some alternatives to the JBL Series One 104 that are worth considering.

-The Mackie CR3-X is a budget alternative to the 104’s.
-With a smaller woofer, they still manage to push out plenty of loudness.
+The Samson MediaOne BT3 is a budget alternative to the 104’s.
+Extra features like Bluetooth also add to the appeal.
 But, a budget price does mean component quality is not as high.

-- Aggressive price point allowing you to spend more on other studio gear.
+- An aggressive price point allows you to spend more on other studio gear.